Chickasaw III (AT-83)

-Chickasaw departed Seattle 11 March 1943 for Pearl Harbor towing YFD-21, and arrived 30 March.
-Sailing on to Espiritu Santo, Chickasaw served as station tug until 27 June, when she stood out for Pearl Harbor.
-Arriving 6 July, she had salvage duty, towed targets, laid buoys, and made tows to Midway until 21 January 1944, when she sailed for the Marshalls.
-Chickasaw supported the occupation of Kwajalein, Majuro, and Eniwetok until 19 March, when she cleared Kwajalein for Pearl Harbor, arriving 27 March.
-She sailed from Pearl Harbor 11 May, was reclassified ATF-83 15 May, and arrived at Majuro 24 May for training duty.
-Clearing the Marshalls 11 June, Chickasaw arrived off Saipan 16 June for tug duties, patrol, and salvage in support of the occupation of that island until 24 July.
+Chickasaw supported the occupation of Kwajalein, Majuro, and Eniwetok until 19 March 1944, when she cleared Kwajalein for Pearl Harbor, arriving on 27 March.
+She sailed from Pearl on 11 May, and during the voyage was reclassified as a fleet tug, ATF-83, on 15 May.
+She arrived at Majuro on 24 May for training duty.
+Clearing the Marshalls on 11 June, Chickasaw arrived off Saipan on 16 June for tug duties, patrol, and salvage in support of the occupation of that island until 24 July.